SreenthKA/multimodal_FND_with_imgcaptioning/README.md

 | SigLIP           | 0.8863     | 0.89     |
 | **CLIP (Best)**  | **0.8979** | **0.90** |

-> CLIP achieved the highest accuracy due to vision-language alignment training — making it more effective for detecting semantic mismatches.
+> CLIP achieved the highest accuracy due to vision-language alignment training - making it more effective for detecting semantic mismatches.

 ---

 ## Conclusion

-This project demonstrates that multimodal fusion—particularly when enhanced with captioning and vision-language pretrained models—is highly effective for detecting fake news involving mismatched visual and textual content.
+This project demonstrates that multimodal fusion-particularly when enhanced with captioning and vision-language pretrained models-is highly effective for detecting fake news involving mismatched visual and textual content.

 The model achieves robust performance and offers a scalable foundation for future misinformation detection systems.